top of page

 Trusting Him Enough To Honor Him As Holy

-I think one of the saddest and most sobering verses in Scripture is Numbers 20:12.
+One of the saddest and most sobering verses in all of Scripture is Numbers 20:12.

 "But the Lord said to Moses and Aaron, 'Because you did not trust in me enough to honor me as holy in the sight of the Israelites, you will not bring this community into the land I give them.'"

-Moses twice struck the rock in anger instead of speaking to the rock; as a result, he forfeited his earthly experience of entering the "land flowing with milk and honey" (Numbers 14:8), which God had promised to His people.
+The violation?
+Moses twice struck the rock in anger instead of speaking to it.
+The consequence?
+The forfeit of his earthly experience of physically entering the "land flowing with milk and honey" (Numbers 14:8), which God had promised to His people.

 For forty long, arduous years, Moses had faithfully led God's adulterous, idolatrous people through the wilderness.
 He had stood in the gap between this unfaithful, quarreling nation and their faithful, loving God.
 He had served them, governed them, and advised them.
-He had interceded on their behalf, time and again, even averting God's just judgement upon them.
+He had interceded on their behalf, time and again, even averting God's just judgment upon them.
 He had celebrated victories with them.
-He had grieved over their sins, desirous of so much more for them.
-He had journeyed all these years alongside them through the wilderness experience they brought upon themselves.
+He had grieved over their sins, desirous of much more for this people God had so miraculously redeemed.
+He had journeyed all these years alongside them through the wilderness experience they had brought upon themselves.

-Recently in my morning quiet time, troubled yet again as I read this account in Numbers, the Spirit's highlighter ran across two phrases in verse twelve.
+Recently in my morning quiet time, troubled yet again as I read this account in Numbers 20:12, the Spirit's highlighter ran across two phrases.
 I knew God wanted me to pause and ponder each:

-In God's sentencing of Moses (and Aaron as well), God in no uncertain words gave His reason for the consequence given.
-Moses did not trust God enough to do exactly what God said, and in not doing so, he did not honor the holiness of God in front of the very people who continually doubted their Creator and disregarded His honor.
-And even though it might seem so harsh, especially knowing the ungrateful, unruly people Moses had been called to lead and the length of time he'd already been leading them, when we really push ourselves to Scripturally examine the level of intimacy and experiences this servant-leader had been privileged to have with the Most High, it becomes clearer to our understanding—though the Most High doesn't need our understanding or approval in anything He chooses to do—why God, "the Judge of all the earth" who always does what's right (Genesis 18:25), would issue this hard judgment.
+In God's sentencing of Moses (and Aaron as well), God, in no uncertain words, gave His reason for the grave consequence given.
+Moses did not trust Him enough to do exactly what He said, and in not doing so, he dishonored the holiness of God in front of the very people who continually doubted and disregarded their Redeemer.
+And even though it might seem incredibly harsh to you and to me, especially knowing the ungrateful, unruly people Moses had been called to lead and the length of time he led them, when we give serious consideration to the unmatched intimacy and experiences this servant-leader had been privileged to have with God, it becomes clearer to our understanding—though the Almighty needs not our understanding nor approval in anything He chooses to do—why God, "the Judge of all the earth" who always does what's right (Genesis 18:25), would issue this hard judgment.

 Therefore, much had been required.

-However, somewhere in the time prior to this Numbers 20 account, Moses had stopped guarding his own heart and allowed frustration, anger, and resentment to get a foothold.
-And instead of keeping a right perspective, that this entire situation was really an issue—once again, as it had been so many times before—between the hearts of these unruly children and their God, Moses made it all about the burden he was carrying.
+However, somewhere before this Numbers 20 account, Moses had stopped guarding his own heart.
+Somewhere along the way, he had allowed frustration, anger, and resentment to get a foothold.
+Instead of keeping the right perspective—that this entire situation was an issue, once again, between the hearts of these unruly children and their God—Moses made it all about the burden he was personally carrying.
 This is evident in Moses' words before he struck the rock, as he angrily asked,

 "Listen, you rebels, must we bring you water out of this rock?"
 (10; emphasis mine)

 The first is that Moses' heart was full of cursing, where the Israelites were concerned.
 This is why he couldn't hold back from verbally assaulting them.
-Jesus' words are certainly true that "the mouth speaks what the heart is full of" (Matthew 12:34).
-Of course, the people were certainly the "rebels" that Moses had called them, which is not surprising because this was the generation of children who'd learned firsthand how to be rebellious—grumbling and complaining, doubtful, idolatrous and adulterous—just like their parents who'd already died in the wilderness.
-But they were also the "apple of [God's] eye" (Zechariah 2:8), His "treasured possession," the people he'd called and chosen "out of all the peoples. . .of the earth" to be His very own (Deuteronomy 7:6).
+For certain, Jesus' words are true that "the mouth speaks what the heart is full of" (Matthew 12:34).
+Of course, the people were surely the "rebels" that Moses had called them, which is not surprising because this was the generation of children who'd learned firsthand how to be rebellious—grumbling, complaining, doubtful, idolatrous, and adulterous—just like their parents who'd already died in the wilderness.
+But they were also the "apple of [God's] eye" (Zechariah 2:8), His "treasured possession," the people He'd called and chosen "out of all the peoples. . .of the earth" to be His very own (Deuteronomy 7:6).

-I also think it's worth noting that nowhere in Moses' prior exchange with God at the beginning of Numbers 20 did God verbalize anger about the people's need of water, even as full of complaining as they were.
-And I can't help but wonder if Moses, in his own internal vexation, was disappointed about this, disappointed that God's holy heart didn't line up with the present condition of his unholy heart.
-Frustrated that God didn't express the righteous anger He had shown times before, which had even prompted Moses' intercession for the Israelites, diverting God's wrath.
+I also think it's worth noting that nowhere in Moses' prior exchange with God at the beginning of Numbers 20 did God verbalize anger about the people's need for water, even as full of complaining as they were.
+So, I can't help but wonder if Moses, in his already-stirred-up vexation, was disappointed about this, disappointed that God's holy heart didn't line up with the present condition of his unholy heart.
+Frustrated that God didn't express the righteous anger He had shown times before, which had prompted Moses' intercession for the Israelites, diverting God's wrath.

-But in the opening verses of Numbers 20, the only anger we read of is the peoples', and it's all negatively directed towards Moses and Aaron, as had been done so many times before.
-Obviously, this time it really got to Moses.
-Got to his head.
-Got to his heart.
-And made its way out of his mouth, though he had just earlier been "facedown and the glory of the Lord had appeared to him" (6) in the tent of meeting, specifically instructing him what to do.
+In the opening verses of Numbers 20, the only anger we read of is the peoples', and it's all directed towards Moses and Aaron, as had occurred so many times before.
+However, this time, it got to Moses.
+It got to his head and got to his heart.
+Then, it made its way out of his mouth, though, just earlier, he had been "facedown and the glory of the Lord had appeared to him" (6) in the tent of meeting, specifically instructing him what to do.

 Compare this with the previous time God used Moses to bring water from a rock, some forty years earlier, recorded in Exodus 17.
-The people quarreled with Moses about having no water, Moses fell face down before the Lord, the Lord told Moses what to do, and Moses did it.
+The people quarreled with Moses about having no water, Moses fell face down before the Lord, and the Lord told Moses what to do, and Moses did it.
 Nothing more.
 Nothing less.
-But in Numbers 20, what comes out of Moses' mouth is a dead giveaway that he had been in a place of carelessness about guarding his heart, which allowed sin to take root and disobedience to come natural.
+But in Numbers 20, what comes out of a weary Moses' mouth is a dead giveaway that he had become careless about guarding his heart, making it easy for sin to take root and disobedience to naturally sprout.

 For any servant of the Most High, whether in a position of leadership or not, always foundational to obedience are these two questions: